microsoft/greenlands/Docs/AgentToolkit/Getting-Started.md

 ### Using Poetry

-The AT uses [Poetry](https://python-poetry.org/docs/) as it's package manager.
+The AT uses [Poetry](https://python-poetry.org/docs/) as its package manager.
 So you'll first need to set it up by following the [official instructions](https://python-poetry.org/docs/#installation) for your system.

 If you want the environment created in the current directory (which we recommend), set the following configuration.
 The virtualenv will be created and **expected** in a folder named `.venv` within the root directory of the project.
 More info [here](https://python-poetry.org/docs/configuration/#virtualenvsin-project)